All posts by admin

 Ayurvedic herbs have been used effectively for generations to restore the normal elimination process while promoting healthy lustrous skin.
 The traditional Ayurvedic formula Triphala is used to remove excess heat from the system by facilitating healthy elimination.
 A daily dose of Triphala will:

-A combination of cooling herbs like turmeric and neem that pull toxins from the blood and minimize the body’s need to use the skin as a route of elimination.
+A combination of herbs like turmeric and neem that pull toxins from the blood and minimize the body’s need to use the skin as a route of elimination.
 These herbs can:

 Ayurvedic herbs may also be used externally to support the skin’s healing process.
 Neem is an extremely cooling herb that is naturally antibacterial and antifungal.
 It is available in the following forms: